 All three cases of the avian influenza were in China, with the first two being reported as sick last year.

-The Guangdong Center for Disease Control and Prevention reported a third case of H3N8 in March, but did not provide details about the woman’s death.
+The Guangdong Center for Disease Control and Prevention reported a third case of H3N8 in March, but did not provide details regarding the woman’s death.
 However, according to the WHO, she had a history of exposure. with live birds and have a pre-existing disease

 China has been found to be infected with bird flu from time to time.
 Because the virus spreads to poultry farms and wild bird populations, which are large.